Trithemius's catalog of magic (or "necromantic") books

 [11] Not identified.

-[12] Præterea est volumen nescio cui Ruperto inscriptum, quatuor continens libros, & nominatur, Thesaurus spirituum, in dæmonum characteribus, nominibusque ludens multa pollicetur temeritate omnimodam malignorum /296/ spirituum obedientiam, quotiens ejus ministerio fuerint ad circulum vocati.
+[12] Præterea est [C: Item Liber seu] volumen nescio cui Ruperto inscriptum, quatuor continens libros, & nominatur, Thesaurus spirituum, in dæmonum characteribus, nominibusque ludens multa pollicetur temeritate omnimodam malignorum /296/ spirituum obedientiam, quotiens eius ministerio [C: Magisterio; B: mĩsterio] fuerint ad circulum vocati.
 Incipit autem: Ego Rupertus Lombardus.
-Alii vero codices aliud habent principium, videlicet: Incipit tractatus Necromantiæ cum nota.
+Alii vero codices aliud habent principium, videlicet: Incipit tractatus [C: tractus] Necromantiæ cum nota [C: conuoca].

-[12] Moreover there is a volume attributed to one Robert, I know not which, that contains four books, and is titled The Treasury of Spirits, playing with the characters and names of demons, very rashly promising the obedience of various sorts of evil spirits, whenever they are called to the circle with their ministry.
+[12] There is also a [book or] volume attributed to one Robert, I know not which, that contains four books, and is titled The Treasury of Spirits, playing with the characters and names of demons, very rashly promising the obedience of various sorts of evil spirits, whenever they are called to the circle with their ministry [C: instruction].
 Moreover it begins, “I Robert Lombard.”
-But other codices have a different beginning, namely, “Here begins the treatise on Necromancy with notes.”
+But other codices have a different beginning, namely, “Here begins the treatise on Necromancy with notes [C: of the summoning].”

 J-PB: [12] Preserved in several mss.:

-[13] Est & liber spiritualium operum, qui adscribitur Aristoteli philosopho, & sic incipit: Cuilibet populo septem climatum.
+[13] Est & [C om.] liber spiritualium operum, qui adscribitur Aristoteli philosopho, & sic incipit: Cuilibet populo septem climatum.
 Multa continent ad rationem astronomiæ pertinentia, sed ad coniurationem dæmonum vanissimè, stultissimèque licet cum labore contorta.

 [13] And there is The Book of Spiritual Works, which is ascribed to the philosopher Aristotle, and begins thus: “To any people of the seven regions.”
 They contain many things pertinent to the reckoning of astronomy, but it is very frivolously and foolishly allowed to be mixed up with the conjurations of demons.